Jean-PhilippeD/gladys-fhem/README.md

 ## Dev

-This module has been tested only with EnOcean Devices, it may be different for Z-Wave, if you need compatibility, feel free to push me your request (with z-wave identifier from FHEM).
+This module has been tested only with EnOcean Devices, it may be different for Z-Wave, if you need compatibility, feel free to push me your request (with z-wave identifier from FHEM or any other protocol).